bbcawodu/nav-online-backend/documentation/presence_health/browsing_data_WAMP_server_API/browsing_session_data_WAMP_RPC_endpoints_README.md

                                      keyword: (type: String) name corresponding the given browsing data.
 Currently only accepts 'oncology'
                                      keyword_clicks: (type: Integer) number of clicks corresponding to given keyword
                                      keyword_hover_time: (type: Float) length of hover time corresponding to given keyword
-    :return: Returns keywords results that are accessible through the results' kwargs property.
+    :return: Returns an object that has a property, kwargs.
+That property will have the following properties:
             id: (type: Integer) Database id of newly created presence health browsing data row
             cookie_id: (type: String) Cookie id of newly created presence health browsing data row
             oncology_clicks: (type: Integer) Total number of clicks corresponding to the 'oncology' keyword